igrishaev/farseer/README.md

 function, it will take the manager into account, and the request will work faster.

+...example

 The opposite function `client/stop-conn-mgr` stops the manager (if present) and returns the object without the key.

+...example

 The macro `client/with-conn-mgr` enables the connection manager temporary.
 It takes a binding form and a block of code to execute.
-Insite the macro, the object bound to the first symbol from the vector form will carry the open manager.
+Inside the macro, the object bound to the first symbol from the vector form will carry the open manager.

+...example

 #### Component